junglesta/junglestar.github.io/_pages/offer-agent.md

 prices_rp: true #true or empty
 show_agent_prices: true #true or empty
 question: Check our packages!
+question2: Is your website mobile hostile?
+answer1: We can help you fix that.
+answer2: We offer affordable packages for any budget!
 after:
+after_id:
 no_index: true #true or empty
+language: english
+print_imperatif: Make life easy for your customers!
+print_title: Junglestar
+print_subtitle: Junglestar can make you a fast-loading website, crafted to out-perform your competitors.
+print_footer: "See this offer online at:"
+selling_point_intro1: Investing in a cheap website will result more expensive!
+selling_point_intro2: Let's see the reasons why it's convenient to work with us.
 selling_point_01:
   title: Speed
   subtitle: A fast website is absolutely necessary today.
   text: Why spend when i can have a Wordpress website done for cheap or even do it myself?
 Well, there are many reasons why you better invest in a fast website.
-Statistic shows that if your website loads slower than 5 seconds you're probably loosing from 30% to 45% of your visitors.
+Statistic shows that if your website loads slower than 5 seconds you're probably loosing from 30% to 50% of your visitors.
 Create a segment in you Google Analytics and see how many visitors stay less that 15 seconds (the average time for a WP site to became interactive).
 selling_point_02:
   title: Security and SEO
   subtitle: Google ranks https sites higher.
   text: Not only because local providers can, and do, inject scripts and ads into http traffic, but most importantly cos you will get a higher ranking when you have SSL properly installed and your site is served via https.
-All our packages include this feature.
-We use all the best practices to have each of your webpages showing up on social media complete with a large image a title and an short text.
+All our packages include https/SSL feature.
+We use all the best SEO practices to have each of your webpages showing up on social media complete with a large image, a title and a short text.
 (Try copy and paste this page's URL into a WhatsApp chat for example...)
 selling_point_03:
   title: Global CDN hosting
   subtitle: Forget about hosting bills and server problems and management.